icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 # Scheme Catalog Requirements

 A Scheme Catalog Requirements Document specifies the metadata that a DCAT Catalog entry must contain for it to be Scheme-conforming.
-A conforming data source meets a common standard across a Scheme to provide the same format and meaning of data across all Data Providers.
+A conforming data source meets a common standard across a Scheme, where all Data Providers provide the same APIs, formats and meaning of data.

 It is an RDF document published by the Registry.